imthatcarlos/eth-tokenized/docs/contracts/AssetRegistry.md

 ----
 ```
 functions with 'hasActiveAsset' or `validAsset` require that the requested
-data is valid. those with `onlyAssetOwner` only allow the asset owner to access
+data is valid. those with `onlyAssetOwner` only allow the asset owner to access, and with `onlyOwner` allows only contract owner to call, the one that deployed the contract.
 ```

 #### function addAsset(address payable owner, string calldata \_name, uint \_valueUSD, uint \_cap, uint \_annualizedROI, uint \_projectedValueUSD, uint \_timeframeMonths, uint \_valuePerTokenCents) public